meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 var _ = this;
 ```

-Define the autoload class method for module construction:
+It is optional to define the autoload class method for module construction.

+### Define class autoload constructor

 This construct method get destroyed after module is loaded.

-### Define class autoload constructor

 Describe the class autoload construction: